1st Place NPPA Best of Photojournalism Magazine Picture Story

 Denise Selivanov, 13, inhales glue while his younger brother Artyom Selivanov, 9, watches.
 After suffering years of abuse at the hands of their alcoholic father, Denise made the decision that life on the streets would be far easier than the misery they experienced at home.

-A train underpass provides some shelter from the elements as the boys play cards and kill their hunger.
+A train underpass provides some shelter from the elements as the boys play cards and kill their hunger by huffing glue.

 Suffering from a broken nose and bruised ribs Natasha whimpers in pain from the beatings she received from her pimp's men.
 Ruslana believes her beatings were a warning to other prostitutes to stay in line.
 Several days later the children watched helplessly as Natasha was dragged away by six men.
 Her boyfriend has not seen or heard from her since.

-You can view the trailor of this documentary here.
+You can view the trailer of this documentary here.